-Constructed in 1923-24, the Lafayette Building was built within a triangular lot bordered by West Lafayette Boulevard, Michigan Avenue and Shelby Street in downtown Detroit, Michigan.1 2 3 After years of decline, the Lafayette was closed in 1997 and razed a decade later.
+The Lafayette Building, located on a triangular lot bordered by West Lafayette Boulevard, Michigan Avenue and Shelby Street in downtown Detroit, Michigan, was constructed in 1923-24.1 2 3 After years of decline, the Lafayette was closed in 1997 and razed a decade later.

 The Lafayette had 178 feet of frontage along Michigan Avenue, 168 feet along Shelby Street and 135 feet along Lafayette Boulevard,8 and was 13-stories tall with a full basement.
 The 182-foot high tower was built by the partnership of George G. Epstean and Julius Herman to serve as a speculative high-end office tower.
 It was designed by C. Howard Crane in the neo-classical architecture with a facade of cream-colored brick, limestone and terra cotta.
 Crane had earlier designed the Fox Theatre, the Opera House and Orchestra Hall.

 Prior to its completion, the lot was home to the Bressler Block that was owned by Charles Bressler and composed of smaller commercial structures, including the Detroit Book Exchange.6 The properties were purchased by the Edsel Ford family in 1910 and leased until 1917.

 The layout of the structure, in a V-shape, allowed natural light to filter into the building from several angles.1 2 3 The interior was just as lavish, with a marble, Italian Renaissance interior accented with bronze fixtures and black-walnut walls.1 3 Two marble drinking fountains were located on each floor.
 There were seven elevators, arranged in circular tiers, that opened up into a large lobby, running at 800 feet per minute.